Where Each of Illinois' 11 Regions Stand on Coronavirus Metrics, Restrictions

 Region 10 (Cook County outside of Chicago)

-This region has one of the lower positivity rates in the state, but is still trending upward, going from 5.2% earlier this month to 7.2% as of Oct.
+This region has one of the lower positivity rates in the state, but is still trending upward, increasing over the past 17 days to go from 5.2% earlier this month to 7.2% as of Oct.
 19.

 Another statistic to monitor in that region is the hospital availability in the event of a surge in coronavirus cases, as that number sits at 24% as of Oct.
 22.